nyu-distributed-systems/elixir-vagrant-box/README.md

   from the Internet, and then update it.

 * Once the previous step has succeeded, you can use `vagrant ssh` to log into the VM.
-You will find Elixir (in particular `iex` and `mix`) installed.
+You will find `git` and Elixir (in particular `iex` and `mix`) installed.
 The VM is a Debian based VM, and you can add additional software using `apt`.

+# Connecting from VSCode

+You can follow the steps in this [blog post](https://medium.com/@lopezgand/connect-visual-studio-code-with-vagrant-in-your-local-machine-24903fb4a9de) to connect from VSCode if that is your editor of choice.

+When working with Elixir in VSCode we found the `vscode-elixir` plugin to be particularly useful.